Difference between revisions of "Tomato" - Pindula

 ==Freeze==

 Tomatoes all seem to ripen at the same time!
 A glut.
 So it is feast or famine.
 Some tomato heavy recipes follow, to use or preserve in quantity.
-(See John Eppel, The Curse of The Ripe Tomato.) [[1]]
+(See John Eppel, The Curse of The Ripe Tomato.)
+File:File:Crate of ripe tomatoes.jpg

 Freeze